Back to Home

 3

 Document Buyer & Seller Legal Identification Clearly transcribe the complete legal names, physical residential addresses (PO Boxes are generally unacceptable for firearm tracking), and specific state ID or driver's license numbers.
-If either party holds a current Concealed Carry Weapon (CCW) permit or state-issued firearm license, record this number as it frequently qualifies as a background check exemption under ATF guidelines.
+If either party holds a current Concealed Carry Weapon (CCW) permit or state-issued firearm license, recording this number is still worth doing — it's a permit that required its own background check to obtain, which adds another data point supporting the buyer's eligibility.
+Note that this is separate from the federal NICS background check system, which generally does not apply to private, person-to-person sales in the first place.

 4